byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 *Recolonize a domesticated digestive track with ancient native cultures that heal.*

-#### *A Symbiotic Gaian Connection; Coevolution.*
+#### A Symbiotic Gaian Connection; Coevolution.

+**Kefir is a living demonstration of the integration processes by which symbiotic cells evolving from bacteria still occur.**

+**Biologically kefir grains evolved from spontaneous symbiosis, are a symbiotic entity that self-reproduces and can not be recreated by science.**

 **Ancient descendants of the living *Mother-culture,* "kefir grains" are a true *Living Legacy* that can theoretically live forever! *Symbiotically nurturing each other, human engagement keeps the kefir culture alive.* Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.**

-#### Biologically kefir grains evolved from spontaneous symbiosis, are a symbiotic entity that self-reproduces and can not be recreated by science.

-***Kefir is a living demonstration of the integration processes by which symbiotic cells evolving from bacteria still occur.***

 Kefir grains are soft gelatinous clusters of microorganisms, bacterial and fungal cells that has evolved an elaborate symbiotic arrangement; sharing nutrients, coordinating reproduction and co-create a shared physical form that varies in appearance.